-Lyndsay Riffe’s passion to advocate wellness in those living with diabetes comes from her personal experience of having type 1 diabetes diagnosed at the age of three.
+Lyndsay Gregerson's passion to advocate wellness in those living with diabetes comes from her personal experience of having Type 1 diabetes diagnosed at the age of three.
 It’s this first-hand experience and awareness of the importance of diet and exercise on her own health that served as a catalyst for her career in dietetics while focusing on diabetes.

 After earning a Bachelor of Science in dietetics from the University of Wisconsin-Stout, Lyndsay completed her dietetic internship at Loyola University-Chicago and went on to become a registered and licensed dietitian.
 In 2008 she achieved certification as a certified diabetes educator (CDE).
 Lyndsay worked as a diabetes educator in Chicago from 2005-2011, gaining experience through holding several roles in the diabetes field.
 Since 2011, she has worked as a diabetes clinical manager for Medtronic Diabetes in Milwaukee, Wisconsin.

 Lyndsay’s drive for not letting T1D “get in the way” is evident with her participation in endurance sports.
 She has completed 2 Ironman Triathlons (a 140.6-mile race), 3 half-

 Ironman distance triathlons, 3 marathons and several half-marathons and sprint/Olympic triathlons.
 Also known as 'Lil Herc', she was a skater with the Brewcity Bruisers (Milwaukee Roller Derby).
 When she is not training, she enjoys traveling, concerts, any outdoor activity and cooking.